Eastern Australia Trip. Day 2 : Sydney

 Nu'man ordered a sumptuous desert after lunch

-It was an old hotel-turn-to-cafe
+It was an old hotel turned into a cafe.

-Don't you dare to do that!
+Don't you dare do that!

 I can feel the air breeze!